OpenMx/OpenMx/docs/source/ItemFactorAnalysis.rst

 	The interval data are fit against the blue curve.
 	The *c* parameter is set to 1.5 for (a) and -0.9 for (b).
 	Which curve would fit the data better?
-Answer: Curve (a) is a better fit because the 50% level occurs near skill=1.5 in :ref:`figure-ifa-intervalize`.
+Answer: Curve (a) is a better fit because the 50% level occurs near skill=1.5 in :num:`Figure #figure-intervalize`.

 IFA is based on the idea of fitting models to data.
 The first step is to convert nominal or ordinal data into interval scale data.
 To understand how this is accomplished, assume that the true skill (traditionally :math:`\theta`) of participants is known.
-We can plot item outcome by true skill, partition the skill distribution into bins, and count the proportion of correct responses in each bin (:ref:`figure-ifa-intervalize`).
+We can plot item outcome by true skill, partition the skill distribution into bins, and count the proportion of correct responses in each bin (:num:`Figure #figure-intervalize`).
 We can fit a model to these data.
 One popular model is the logistic model (also called the 1PL or Rasch model),

 .. math::